Best Way to Mix Protein Powder

 Probably the most known way to mix protein powder is with milk.
 Let’s take a deeper dive into the milk option.

-#1 Mixing Protein Powder with Milk
+#1 Mixing With Milk

 Milk is a fantastic option for several reasons: